lord-anonymoose/SuperBook/README.md

 - **Language**: Swift
 - **Framework**: SwiftUI
 - **Animation**: Custom flip animations for the card-matching feature
+- **API**: Fetching superheroes and supervillains from an online source
 - **Data Management**: Struct-based design to handle game logic and card states

 ---